 - Predatory lending schemes

 The Philadelphia class action lawsuit lawyers at Harty Law Group are experienced representing the clients of class action lawsuits.
 We understand the complexity of these cases and will prepare a sound legal strategy to get the best possible outcome for all who have suffered.

-Advantages of Class Action Suits
+Advantages Of Class Action Suits

-Class action lawsuits are a vital resource in cases where there are too many plaintiffs to each be represented individually.
+Class action lawsuits are a vital resource in cases where there are too many plaintiffs to be represented individually.
 In many cases, not all the plaintiffs are able to afford their own representation; but a class action lawsuit allows them to recover damages for their suffering and ensures that all plaintiffs are treated equally.

 Likewise, in cases where the damage was not significant enough for a single plaintiff to bring a case, a high number of plaintiffs may indicate a serious issue that should be remedied by the court.

-How to Pursue a Class Action Lawsuit
+How To Pursue A Class Action Lawsuit

 The first step in pursuing a class action lawsuit is to have the class of plaintiffs certified by a judge.